gautada/alpine/README.md

 docker stop alpine
 ```

-### Release
+### Container Configuration

-## Setup and Configuration

-This is the core/default starting point for all of my containers.
-As such there are several configurations that are used to get everything just the way I like it.
+These are the container configurations usually made in the `Containerfile` and may be over-ridden in downstream containers.

-### Profile
+#### Profile

-Load the system profile when you exec the `ash` shell inside docker
+Load the system profile when you exec the `ash` shell inside docker.
+This provides a convenienc for the
+profile to loaded automatically when the container is `run` or `exec` with `/bin/ash`.
+The
+profile will provide consistency and a customization point for downtstream
+containers.
+Usually to customize just add scripts `/etc/profile.d` folder

+Enable profile to be executed automatically
 ```
 ENV ENV="/etc/profile"
 ```

+This the operating system container defines two version [aliases](https://linuxhandbook.com/linux-alias-command/) (`osversion` and `cversion`)
+- **Operating System(OS) Version** - `osversion` prints the release version of Alpine linux
+- **Container Version** - `cversion` prints the container's version, this is mainly for downstream containers where the primary application's version is represented.
+For instance if the contain is to provide `podman` this would return `podman --version`.
+This allows for a standard mechanism to determine the running version of the container. **This should be overloaded in downstream systems**.
+For better compatability the script `/bin/version` is provided infront of the `cversion` alias.
+This script can be called in an `exec` mode and should be called in lieu of a direct call to `cversion`.

-### Timezone
+#### Timezone

-Set the timezone to New York a.k.a US/Eastern
+Set the timezone to US/New York a.k.a US/Eastern.
+This provides consistency across containers.

 ```
 RUN apk add --no-cache tzdata